Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Conclusion Discussion

 In this work, we perform a systematic exploration into training-free uncertainty estimation for dense regression, an unrecognized yet important problem, and provide a theoretical construction justifying such estimations.
 We propose three simple, scalable, and effective methods, i.e. \textit{infer-transformation}, \textit{infer-noise}, and \textit{infer-dropout}, for uncertainty estimation in both black-box and gray-box cases.
 Surprisingly, our training-free methods achieve comparable or even better results compared to training-required state-of-the-art methods.
-Furthermore, we demonstrate adding tolerable perturbations is the key to generating high quality uncertainty maps for all methods we studied.
+Furthermore, we demonstrate adding tolerable perturbations is the key to generating high-quality uncertainty maps for all methods we studied.
+Meanwhile, we find the optimal choice of the training-free uncertainty estimation method is task-dependent.
+We suggest using infer-transformation for super-resolution and infer-noise for depth estimation.
+The limitation of our works is the requirement of well-trained neural networks.
+And our methods are not applicable to deep neural networks with random guesses.